 My second postdoctoral position was a joint research project between the University of Agder and MF Norwegian School of Theology, Religion and Society.
 The Lying Pen of the Scribes: Manuscript Forgeries, Digital Imaging, and Provenance Research brought me onboard to analyze the media history of the Dead Sea Scrolls from a narrative perspective.
 My contribution was titled "The Ethics of Telling: Narrative Journalism Representing the Dead Sea Scrolls in 20th and 21st Century Media Outlets".Given the interdisciplinary nature of my work, I have a broad understanding of narrative communication within the fields of literature, cultural heritage, religion, and intercultural relations.

 “Unreliable Vaults, Holy Disbelief: Narrative Ethics in Dead Sea Scrolls ‘news’.”
-Forthcoming article in Journal of Religion, Media, and Digital Culture 11.2, 2022.
+Journal of Religion, Media, and Digital Culture 11.3, 2023.

 “Narrative Expansion in South African Author Museums.”
 Transforming Author Museums.
 Eds.
 Ulrike Spring, Johan Schimanski and Thea Årbakke.
 Oxford: Berghahn, 2022.

 “Early Dead Sea Scroll Reports: Edmund Wilson and the Rhetoric of Protection.”
 Frontiers of Narrative Studies 7.2 (Winter), 2021.